 We recently reviewed the Lenovo ThinkPad X1 Fold, the first PC with a flexible, foldable display.
 It didn't make this list but it's worth checking out anyway.
-If you're looking for something more traditional, the ThinkPad X1 Nano will be a 13-inch competitor to the XPS 13.
-Equally exciting is that an entire fleet of business notebooks will run on AMD's new Ryzen Pro 4000 chips, which have proven worthy adversaries to Intel Core chips.
+If you're looking for something more traditional, the ThinkPad X1 Nano is a 13-inch competitor to the XPS 13.

 Still not sure which Lenovo business laptop to buy?
 Check out our best Lenovo ThinkPad guide that compares the top models.
 And to maximize productivity at work, make sure you buy the right ThinkPad accessories.
 If you're a business user and aren't sold on buying a ThinkPad, check out the best Dell Latitude and Precision laptops.

 What are the best Lenovo laptops?

 The ThinkPad X1 Carbon isn't just the best Lenovo laptop, it's one of the best laptops on the market.
 Great for business users but also students or everyday users who want a lightweight machine, the X1 Carbon weighs just over 2 pounds yet delivers fast performance in a military-tested chassis.
 The only subset of consumers the X1 Carbon doesn't suit are those on a budget and gamers.